Hellblazer: Peter Milligan (#250–300)

 On October 8, 2012, the series was announced as ending with issue 300, following which a new title, Constantine, started at the main imprint of DC comics.
 By 2013, Constantine was contacted by the Three Fates, who tell him that he will finally meet his end in five days.
 Having lived a good and adventurous life, he happily accepts his fate rather than trying to fight it like he always does.
 When the last day came, Constantine was ambushed and shot in his own home right in front of a horrified Epiphany.
 After he died, Epiphany and Finn had an affair as a way to comfort each other.
 John's ghost saw them having sex in a graveyard and seemed to give his blessing, making the fates decide that John wasn't going to try to come back to life.
 Then, of course, he did.
 He contacted Epiphany and asked her to help resurrect him by making him cigarettes from his ashes, which, after he smoked them, made him corporeal again.
 Thinking to disappear and live happily ever after with Epiphany, they moved to a tiny house in Ireland, courtesy of Finn, that was totally off the grid and far removed from any apparent trouble, the last place anyone would think to look for John.
 That didn't last long, though, as John realized he can never run from his past.

 So John left Epiphany in Ireland and returned to England to confront Gemma.
 He stole the last dart holding the concoction that killed his demon twin, but ultimately gave it back to Gemma and told her either she could kill him, and live her life without him, but be consumed with guilt for killing him or she could let him disappear from her life forever, without any guilt for murdering him.
 Gemma shot the dart at him, but John disappeared.
-The final panel of Hellblazer reveals John, looking shocked and much older than we'd previously seen him, standing in a bar appropriately called "A Long Journey's End" surrounded by people, in front of a shelf full of bottles with the names of the comic's staff over the years.
+The final panel of Hellblazer reveals John, looking shocked and much older than previously seen, standing in a bar called "A Long Journey's End" surrounded by people, in front of a shelf full of bottles with the names of the comic's staff over the years.

 Other writers

-Guest writers were Grant Morrison (#25–26), Neil Gaiman (#27), John Smith (#51), Eddie Campbell (#85–88), Darko Macan (#144–145), and Jason Aaron (#245-246).
+Guest writers were Grant Morrison (#25–26), Neil Gaiman (#27), John Smith (#51), Eddie Campbell (#85–88), Darko Macan (#144–145), and Jason Aaron (#245–246).